mrismanaziz/Reforestation/README.md

-## What was a more important invention than the first telephone?
-The second one.
+## What do you call a gorilla wearing headphones?
+Anything you'd like, it can't hear you.